 It sounds like a bark, often comes in attacks, and makes a restful sleep impossible: a dry cough is annoying.
 Most people have had it in tandem with a cold or flu.
 Normally, however, after a few days, this dry cough turns into a cough that expels phlegm from the body – a protective reflex that cleans the respiratory tract and helps it to recover.
 Doctors refer to this as a productive cough.

-A dry cough is a non-productive cough.
+A dry cough, on the other hand, is defined as a non-productive cough.
 It no longer contributes to recovery and can even be harmful to the mucous membranes.

 Household remedies against persistent dry coughs